You are here

 In good times, such assets are portfolio builders that banks consider when making loans or prove up to support credit worthiness or supports the financial stability to complete the contract.
 Whether short-term or long term, holding high-value, certified gems are useful for any person of wealth.
 Fortunately, gems require minimal maintenance, are portable, and may minimize tax liabilities.

 Essentially, a million-dollar plus portfolio may consider 5-25% in precious gems.
 However, do not think that jewelry, rings, or decorative items are the same a a rare gem.
 Due to trends, jewelry may go out of style.
 The best advice is to buy at the "Top of the Market" rather than the bottom.
 Look for GIA or similar registrations.
-Look beyond the four C's to strongly consider the power of "Rarity, History, and Prestige".
+Look beyond the four C's but please strongly consider the power of "Rarity, History, and Prestige".
 These virtues mark the gems that will endure the ravages of market trends, economic upsets, and dilution.

 Avoid any type of "lab grown" gems.
 Sheer logic tells us that if a 20 carat diamond or ruby can be made in a factory.
 There will be a flood of imitations flooding the market.
 Here's why gold is do valuable.
 There is a finite supply and it is hard to find cheaply.
 Earth-grown gems should be the only type of gem in a wealth portfolio.
 Simply stated, anything rare is always more valuable, and anything in over-supply will decline in value.